nbarc888/module1-codexes-claims-analysis/README.md

 # module1-codexes-claims-analysis
 Source Data: https://data.cms.gov/collection/synthetic-medicare-enrollment-fee-for-service-claims-and-prescription-drug-event

-Note: Use Inpatient.csv file from csv
+Note: Use Inpatient.csv file from csv and utilize code book for definitions

 Hello this is my test run for class terribly sorry for the shoddy coding :3